 New Candidate List: Adding Filters

-The new Candidate List will be enabled for all customers by the end of 2025.
+The new Candidate List is currently being rolled out and will be enabled for all customers in the near future.

 Want to learn more?
 Check out our Bullhorn Launch course: Introducing the New Candidate List